xLxZY/Ephemeral-Attack-Lab/README.md

 Docker, Python (Typer), Terraform, Elasticsearch, Grafana.

-# grafana got some issues in the integration and not working RN.
+# grafana got some issues in the integration and not working RN so there is no reports XD.

 ## Security warning